remykarem/remykarem.github.io/books/src/ai-planning-book/src/2-player-zero-sum-games.md

         > 💡 No Nash equilibrium can involve a strictly dominated strategy.
 So it should be removed.

     2. Recall that we are trying to find the probability distribution for each of the players.
-Assign a probability of choosing an action for the 2 players with \\( p \\) and \\( q \\) respectively.
+Assign a probability of choosing an action for the 2 players with $p$ and $q$ respectively.
 Find the solution where utilities for selecting every action is the same.

         ```
            c1 c2